growthops-digital/datocms-plugin-visual-select/README.md

 ### JSON Data Structure

-The JSON data structure for global presets is a simple key/value pair (dictionary) object, where the value is an array of options with the same form as those used on individual fields.
+The JSON configuration for global presets is a simple dictionary object, where each entry is an array of options following the same structure as those used on individual fields.

-To make use of a global preset, simply define the global preset, eg:
+To make use of a global preset, first define the dictionary object in the plugin settings:

 ```json
 {